francetv/node-auth-sdk/README.md

 If you are owner of this repository and have the rights to do so, don't forget to publish the new version to NPM.

-Author
+LICENSE
 ------
-Gaël Métais for France Télévisions
+Copyright (c) 2014 France Télévisions Editions Numériques

+The FTVEN SWAT Team.